piqnt/planck.js/README.md

     bower install planck-js --save

-## Usage

-Planck.js does not use any renderer by default, so you need to either use a renderer or manually call `world.step(hz, dt)` in each frame and then iterate over physics entities to draw or update them.

-The [renderer](./testbed/stage-viewer.js) which is used in testbed is based on [Stage.js](https://github.com/shakiba/stage.js/).

 ## Examples

 Examples can be found in [`example`](/example/) directory.

+## Getting Started

+Planck.js is a physics engine and does not include any renderer by default, however this repository includes a testbed with a HTML5 Canvas renderer (based on [Stage.js](https://github.com/shakiba/stage.js/)).
+If you like to try or learn Planck.js, you can just add your code as an example or start from one of available examples.

+In order to do that (assuming you have `git`, `npm` and `bower` installed) follow these steps:

+1. Clone or download this repository

+2. Install npm and bower dependencies:

+    npm install
+    bower install

+3. Run testbed and open it in your web browser (see command-line output for URL to open):

+    npm run testbed

+You are all set!
+You can try available examples or add your own example in `example` directory.

+Alternatively, to write and use your own renderer, all you need to do is calling `world.step(hz, dt)` in each frame and then iterating over world entities to draw or update them.
+You may also want to listen to world events to remove objects which are removed from the world.

-## API
+## Usage Manual

 Planck.js public API closely follows Box2D API, with following differences: